 We expect that delivery of the Series F Preferred Shares will be made against payment therefor on or about the closing date specified on the cover page of this prospectus supplement, which is expected to be the fifth business day following the date of pricing of the Series F Preferred Shares (this settlement cycle being referred to as "T+5").
 Under Rule 15c6-1 under the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in three business days, unless the parties to that trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade Series F Preferred Shares on the date hereof or the next two succeeding business days will be required, by virtue of the fact that the Series F Preferred Shares initially will settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement and should consult their own advisor.
+Accordingly, purchasers who wish to trade Series F Preferred Shares on or prior to September 7, 2001 will be required, by virtue of the fact that the Series F Preferred Shares initially will settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement and should consult their own advisor.